-The grand work-from-home experiment of 2020 has persuaded many companies to make remote work a permanent fixture.
-As executives consider just how to do that, a few things have become clear:
+The grand work-from-home experiment of 2020 persuaded many companies to make remote work a permanent fixture.
+As executives considered just how to do that, a few things became clear:

 - Being able to wear comfy clothes all day rocks!

 In recent years, the increased importance of areas like employee experience and digital transformation has motivated many companies to create such roles as Chief People Officer and Chief Innovation Officer.
-Now they must also consider designating or hiring a Chief Remote Officer to make remote work work.
+Now they must also consider designating or hiring a Chief Remote Officer or Head of Remote to make remote work work.

 Think about it: Remote work can touch every area of a business.
-Here are some examples.
+Here are some examples of growth opportunities presented by remote work.

 Hiring remote workers can expand the pool of applicants to those outside commuting distance of your company’s headquarters.